SKU rationalization in the fashion business

 Company Overview

 Consider a mid-sized fashion company that faced challenges managing an extensive product portfolio.
+Each product was assigned a unique code, often referred to as a SKU, to help maintain organization and track inventory.
 With over 10,000 SKUs, the company struggled with high inventory costs, inefficiencies in production, and frequent stockouts of key products.

 SKU rationalization – platforme.com